-Yeah, Tama’s a kendo prodigy who can’t be touched by anyone on their team, not even their instructor.
-She easily takes down people twice her size and age with ease and everyone is always amazed by her skills and speed.
-And yes, it does get annoying after a certain point because it essentially devolves into the messiah trope.
-Everything always rides on Tama’s shoulders and it really seems like, a lot of time, it’s up to the others to merely keep the team’s head above water while Tama ensures their win.
+Tama’s a kendo prodigy who can’t be touched by anyone on their team, not even their instructor.
+She easily takes down people twice her size and age, and everyone is always amazed by her skills and speed.
+It does get annoying after a certain point because it essentially devolves into the messiah trope.
+Everything always rides on Tama’s shoulders, and it really seems like, a lot of time, it’s up to the others to merely keep the team’s head above water while Tama ensures their win.

 I say nearly untouchable because her biggest weakness in kendo is when anyone takes the high stance, an advanced stance that Tama’s deceased mother usually took when fighting.
 When people take this stance against her, she always tenses up and becomes extremely distracted.
 However, due to the fact that this stance is for advanced fighters, hardly anyone uses it against her.

-It’s basically like Yugi’s first loss in YGO only without the catatonic state and having a loved one’s soul on the line.
+It’s like Yugi’s first loss in Yu-Gi-Oh only without the catatonic state and having a loved one’s soul on the line.

-I mean, I’ve never been nearly so good at something that I’ve never lost at it, so maybe I just can’t relate, but when you’re on a team of people who frequently lose and still manage to get back up every time and learn from it, what kind of message is that sending them to quit after your very first loss EVER?
-Hell, her first loss coincides exactly with another character, Miya-Miya, also basically quitting kendo because she also lost in the same tournament Tama did, but the reason she quit was because she had never once WON in kendo even after training her ass off for months.
+I’ve never been nearly so good at something that I’ve never lost at it, so maybe I just can’t relate, but when you’re on a team of people who frequently lose and still manage to get back up every time and learn from it, what kind of message is that sending them to quit after your very first loss EVER?
+Hell, her first loss coincides exactly with another character, Miya-Miya, also quitting kendo because she also lost in the same tournament Tama did.
+However, the reason she quit was because she had never once WON in kendo even after training her ass off for months.

-Her one true rival over the course of the series is actually someone who idolized a character named Shinaider, a villain and I guess anti-hero in Blade Bravers.
+Her one true rival over the course of the series is actually someone who idolized a character named Shinaider, a villain and anti-hero in Blade Bravers.

 However, he eventually matures and grows to deeply care about his team and wishes nothing more for them than to grow and get stronger while also having as much fun as possible.